 One way to get your budget in check is to write out a budget or add one to an online app.
 There are lots of free resources out there that can help you with this.
 What's important is that you write down your income (in) and expenses (out) to make sure you're covered for the month.

 It's important to get all the spenders in the household involved in this process.
-Then (hopefully) there won't be any oops moments where you overspend and can't pay something important.
+Then (hopefully) there won't be any oops moments where you overspend and can't pay for something important.

 It's also great to have multi-streams of income in case the market dries up or you aren't able to sell an item.